Whatever90/acr-tire-shop/README.md

 3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.

-In the future, we might start automatically compiling incompatible third-party modules, but it is not currently supported.
+In the future, we might start automatically compiling incompatible third-rimy modules, but it is not currently supported.
 This approach would also slow down the production builds.

 ## Alternatives to Ejecting